vinhub/lifevisor-book/raw/04-methodology.md

 ## Deep Dive: Pattern and Nebulosity

-David Chapman, a computer scientist and Buddhist scholar has written extensively about the idea that reality seems to contain both, pattern as well as nebulosity.
+David Chapman, a computer scientist and Buddhist scholar, has written two phenomenal books, "In the Cells of the Eggplant" and "Meaningness".
+In these books, he talks extensively about the fact that reality seems to contain both pattern as well as nebulosity, and how that affects our ideas of rationalism and meaning.

 Science has shown us that reality does seem to contain many patterns, i.e. aspects that are clear, definite and structured.
 In many cases, we have managed to capture these patterns in terms of formulas and equations with very high levels of predictability and accuracy.